informalsystems/hermes/relayer-framework/README.md

 injection, each component can independently specify the dependency it needs from the surrounding context, and composition of components can be done without knowing the detailed dependency of each component.

+# Technical Background

+A [technical background](crate::docs::technical_background) is provided to help readers understand the techniques used by the relayer framework to compose various components together.
+It is highly recommended for readers of all level of expertise to read the document before continue reading the code and documentation.